beckoningstranger/pp3-mastermind/README.md

   * All of the content was written by myself.

-  * The game principle is of course not my own and according to [the Minesweeper Wikipedia page](https://en.wikipedia.org/wiki/Microsoft_Minesweeper) its origin is unclear.
+  * According to [the game's Wikipedia page](https://en.wikipedia.org/wiki/Mastermind_(board_game)) it was created by [Mordecai Meirowitz](https://en.wikipedia.org/wiki/Mordecai_Meirowitz).

 ## Media

-  * For my favicon, I used [this free picture](https://pixabay.com/illustrations/bomb-explode-detonate-explosion-1602109/) by [95C](https://pixabay.com/users/95c-484762/).
+  * The picture of the game used at the top of this README file was taken by user[ZeroOne](https://en.wikipedia.org/wiki/User:ZeroOne) over on Wikipedia.
+It is licensed under the [Creative Commons Attribution-Share Alike 2.0 Generic license](https://creativecommons.org/licenses/by-sa/2.0/deed.en).
+No changes to the image were made.

 ## Code

-  * As this was my first Javascript project, there were many first times here, where I searched the web for solutions to my problems.
+There were many times where I searched the web for solutions to my problems.
 Here is where I actually took code and used it for this project:

-    * When I was looking for a way to disable the event triggers for the playing field to stop players from playing on after losing, I finally found the possibility to use an abort signal.
-I learned this reading the [MDN addEventListener page](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and adapted their code.

-    * When I was looking for a good way to resize the playing field specifically for a user's viewport, I learned how to get the needed values by reading [ryanve's answer on this Stackoverflow page](https://stackoverflow.com/questions/1248081/how-to-get-the-browser-viewport-dimensions).

-    * Implementing a long press to enable users to mark squares as mines was harder than expected, but with [the answers on this Stackoverflow page](https://stackoverflow.com/questions/6139225/how-to-detect-a-long-touch-pressure-with-javascript-for-android-and-iphone) I could make it work.

-    * [This article by Tulusibrahim](https://medium.com/geekculture/creating-counter-with-javascript-4b1c60892c45) helped me greatly to create my own timer.

-    * To save the settings the website uses cookies.
-As I had no prior knowledge of how this is done, I used the information in [W3School's article](https://www.w3schools.com/js/js_cookies.asp) on the subject from which I took one function without altering it.
+  * Trying to figure out how to output colored text in the terminal I looked at the colorama module.
+In the end I ran this code that I found [on Stackoverflow](https://stackoverflow.com/questions/61686780/python-colorama-print-all-colors)
+    ```py
+    from colorama import Fore
+    from colorama import init as colorama_init
+    colorama_init(autoreset=True)
+    colors = dict(Fore.__dict__.items())
+    print(colors)
+    ```
+  and simply wrote down all the ANSI codes that I wanted to use.

+  * On [another Stackoverflow page](https://stackoverflow.com/questions/134934/display-number-with-leading-zeros) I learned how to print numbers with leading zeroes.

+  * Creating the playing field, I iterate through a range of numbers in reverse order.
+Yet again, I found how to do that [on Stackoverflow](https://stackoverflow.com/questions/49539187/range-countdown-to-zero).

+  * I wanted to print the solution and also what users entered in colored text, using my colored_text() function.
+The issue was that it would always cause a line break after every word.
+I learned how to omit that linebreak in an article on [stechies.com](https://www.stechies.com/python-print-without-newline/).

   [Back to top](<#contents>)